Sports in Portland, Oregon: Basketball

 The Portland Trail Blazers have played in the National Basketball Association (NBA) since the 1970 season.
 The Trail Blazers have played in three NBA Finals (1977, 1990, 1992) and have won one NBA Championship (1977).
 Several of the Trail Blazers' former players are in the Basketball Hall of Fame, including Dražen Petrović, Bill Walton, Lenny Wilkens, Clyde Drexler, and Arvydas Sabonis.
 Furthermore, the team has retired several numbers including Terry Porter (#30), Maurice Lucas (#20), Larry Steele (#15).

 The Portland Chinooks played in the International Basketball League at The Courts in Eastmoreland.

+Portland will be home to the WNBA's Portland Fire in 2026, which will be Portland's second WNBA team after the original Portland Fire folded in 2002.

+Canine Sports

+Dog Fanciers of Oregon (DFAO), an AKC kennel club founded in 1939, has held dogs shows in Oregon since 1941 and has held its shows at the Portland Exposition Center since 1948.
+Dog Fanciers Association of Oregon is Expo's oldest tenant and the biggest dog show event in the Pacific Northwest.
+In 1988, Tualatin Kennel Club became a partner club, and since then they've held their shows together under the banner of Rose City Classic dog shows.
+It is always held during the third weekend of January.
+In addition to breed judging, competition in obedience, Rally, agility, scent work, trick dogs, and Canine Good Citizen Tests, competition is offered to Junior Handlers, ages 9-18.

 Hockey

 The Western Hockey League's Portland Winterhawks have played in the city since 1976.
-They split their home games between the Veterans Memorial Coliseum and the Moda Center.
+They play their home games at the Veterans Memorial Coliseum.
 They have won three league championships (1982, 1998, 2013).